instana/helm-charts/instana-agent/README.md

 |------------------------------------|-------------------------------------------------------------------------|-------------------------------------------------------------------------------------------------------------|
 | `agent.host.repository`            | Host path to mount as the agent maven repository                        | `nil`                                                                                                       |

+### Kubernetes Sensor Deployment

+**Note:** This functionality is in Technical Preview.

+The data about Kubernetes resources is collected by the Kubernetes sensor in the Instana agent.
+With default configurations, only one Instana agent at any one time is capturing the bulk of Kubernetes data.
+Which agent gets the task is coordinated by a leader elector mechanism running inside the `leader-elector` container of the `instana-agent` pods.
+However, on large Kubernetes clusters, the load on the one Instana agent that fetches the Kubernetes data can be substantial and, to some extent, has lead to rather "generous" resource requests and limits for all the Instana agents across the cluster, as any one of them could become the leader at some point.

+The Helm chart has a special mode, enabled by setting `kubernetes.deployment.enabled=true`, that will actually schedule additional Instana agents running _only_ the Kubernetes sensor that run in a dedicated `kubernetes-sensor` Deployment inside the `instana-agent` namespace.
+The pods containing agents that run only the Kubernetes sensor are called `kubernetes-sensor` pods.
+When `kubernetes.deployment.enabled=true`, the `instana-agent` pods running inside the daemonset do _not_ contain the `leader-elector` container, which is instead scheduled inside the `kubernetes-sensor` pods.

+The `instana-agent` and `kubernetes-sensor` pods share the same configurations in terms of backend-related configurations (including [additional backends](#configuring-additional-backends)).

+It is advised to use the `kubernetes.deployment.enabled=true` mode on clusters of more than 10 nodes, and in that case, you may be able to reduce the amount of resources assigned to the `instana-agent` pods, especially in terms of memory, using the [Agent Pod Sizing](#agent-pod-sizing) settings.
+The `kubernetes.deployment.pod.requests.cpu`, `kubernetes.deployment.pod.requests.memory`, `kubernetes.deployment.pod.limits.cpu` and `kubernetes.deployment.pod.limits.memory` settings, on the other hand, allows you to change the sizing of the `kubernetes-sensor` pods.

 ## Changelog

+### v1.2.8

+* **Technical Preview:** Introduce a new mode of running to the Kubernetes sensor using a dedicated deployment.
+  See the [Kubernetes Sensor Deployment](#kubernetes-sensor-deployment) section for more information.

 ### v1.2.7